Tagovailoa propels No. 1 Bama past No. 22 Texas A&M, 45-23

 The SEC’s top rusher, Trayveon Williams, found little room to run.
 He gained 31 yards on eight carries.

 Texas A&M seemed poised for a while to give the Tide its first test of the season.
-But Tagovailoa & Co. kept answering and scored 10 points in the final 1:09 before halftime for a 31-13 lead.
+But Tagovailoa & Co. scored 10 points in the final 1:09 before halftime for a 31-13 lead.

 Tagovailoa set up a touchdown with a 52-yard pass down the right sideline to Harris.
 Then freshman cornerback Patrick Surtain Jr. intercepted Mond’s deep ball and the Tide drove for a field goal.